 WordPress 4.8 upgrade is coming.
-Kicked off in this week’s core developer meeting and the schedule for the upcoming release is now published.
-Beta 1 is scheduled for May 12 and the official release is targeted for June 8.
+Kicked off in this week’s core developer meeting, and the schedule for the upcoming release is now published.
+Beta 1 is for May 12, and the official release is for June 8.
 This will be the first major release in 2017 and is focused on laying the foundation for the new Gutenberg editor.
 The schedule identifies the features that contributors are aiming to ship in 4.8:

-- WordCamp / meetup dashboard upgrade to the “news” section
+- Finally, WordCamp / meetup dashboard upgrade to the “news” section.

-Several contributors expressed concern during the meeting about the compressed timeline, as both the beta and RC testing times have roughly half the time they have been given in the past.
-Also, the release’s close proximity to WordCamp Europe, which officially begins activities the following week, presented additional concerns about the added workload of a release within the May/June timeframe.
+Several contributors expressed concern during the meeting about the timeline.
+As both the beta and RC testing times have roughly half the time they have in the past.
+The release’s proximity to WordCamp Europe, which officially begins activities the following week, presented additional concerns about a release’s added workload within the May/June timeframe for WordPress 4.8.

-“I think people are thinking of this as a normal release, a train leaving the station that a bunch of stuff (multisite! meta!) has to get on to make it in,” 4.8 release lead Matt Mullenweg said.
-“I agree that needs a much longer timeframe.
+“I think people are thinking of this as a normal release, a train leaving the station that a bunch of stuff (multisite! meta!).
+So, it have to get on to make it in,” 4.8 release lead.
+“I agree that it needs a much longer timeframe.” – Matt Mullenweg

 After a brief discussion on the dev meeting notes, the proposed schedule was confirmed.
-The feature project merge deadline is coming up on May 10, followed by Beta 1 two days later.
-Any enhancements that are not ready to proceed on this timeline will be put on hold for a future release.
+The feature project merge deadline is May 10, followed by Beta 1 two days later.
+Any enhancements that are not ready to proceed on this timeline will be on hold for a future release.